rojanjose/ATOM/labs/Kubernetes.md

 ## Kubernetes: "Kubernetes 101" Concepts
 You probably heard a lot about Docker and Kubernetes.
 They are storming the world and providing a way to write and deploy applications very efficiently.
 But are you familiar with Kubernetes concepts?
-In this session, we will explain Kubernetes Pods, ReplicaSets, Deployments, Services, and so on through haands on labs to deploy and scale multi-tier web application.
+In this session, we will explain Kubernetes Pods, ReplicaSets, Deployments, Services, and so on through hands on labs to deploy and scale multi-tier web application.

 #### Prerequisites:
 Familiarity with docker and containerization helps however it is not a must.